Software used by 18 states to enhance revenues and reduced time to pay to members of Ticket to Work program.

 Our founders have published more than 200 research papers in health informatics.
 Ongoing research keeps us always updated.

 Expertise in various healthcare standards like Hl7 & FHIR, IEC 60234, HIPAA, HITECH, ICD-10, CPT, DICOM

 There is strong evidence that VR can help reduce pain like a study published in the journal Cyberpsychology and Behavior found that people who used VR during dental procedures reported significantly less pain and anxiety than those who did not use VR andThe study’s authors suggest that VR may be particularly effective at distracting people from pain by immersing them in another reality.

 Other studies have shown that VR can be effective in treating other types of pain, such as burn wounds and chronic conditions like fibromyalgia.
 While more research is needed to confirm these findings, the available evidence indicates that VR may be a promising tool for reducing pain.

-There are a few different ways that VR can help with the pain.
-One is by providing a distraction from the pain.
-This can be done in a number of ways, such as via games, movies, or other immersive experiences.
-This can work because the brain is very good at focusing on one thing to the exclusion of others—if you can get immersed in an experience, it can take your mind off of the pain.
+There are a few different ways that VR can help with the pain like one way is by providing a distraction from the pain and this can be done in a number of ways, such as via games, movies, or other immersive experiences and there is a high chance that it will work because the brain is very good at focusing on one thing to the exclusion of others—if you can get immersed in an experience, it can take your mind off of the pain.